Cyber Mobility Mirror: A Deep Learning-based Real-World Object Perception Platform Using Roadside LiDAR: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this study, we introduce the concept of Cyber Mobility Mirror (CMM) and develop a CMM Field Operational System at a real-world intersection as a prototype for enabling Cooperative Driving Automation (CDA).
-It leverages high-fidelity roadside sensors (e.g., LiDAR) to detect, classify, track and reconstruct object-level traffic information in real time, which can lay a foundation of environment perception for various kinds of CDA applications in mixed traffic.
-Testing results prove the feasibility of the CMM concept and also demonstrate satisfactory system performance in terms of real-time high-fidelity traffic detection and reconstruction.
-The overall perception accuracy metrics include 96.99\% for precision and 83.62\% for recall at a real-time running frequency of 3-4 Hz.
+It leverages high-fidelity roadside sensors (e.g., LiDAR) to detect, classify, track and reconstruct object-level traffic information in real-time, which can lay a foundation of environment perception for various kinds of CDA applications in mixed traffic.
+Testing results prove the feasibility of the CMM concept and also demonstrate satisfactory system performance in terms of real-time high-fidelity traffic surveillance.
+The overall perception accuracy metrics include 96.99\% for precision and 83.62\% for recall.
+Additionally, the average geo-localization error of the system is $0.14m$ and real-time traffic conditions can be displayed at a frequency of $3-4 Hz$.

-Based on this prototype CMM FOS, several future directions for improving the system performance may include: \begin{itemize} \item \textit{\textbf{Perception Accuracy}}: The performance of the detection method applied in this study is limited by the lack of customized training datasets.
-Since it is a cost-effective way to collect training datasets from the SOTA autonomous driving simulators, e.g., CARLA~\cite{dosovitskiy2017carla}, we will improve the detection accuracy by enhancing the model with transferability, i.e., training on simulation and testing on real-world; \item \textit{\textbf{Perception Range}}: The current CMM FOS only involves one LiDAR sensor and thus can only cover near-half of the intersection area.
+Based on this prototype CMM FOS, several future directions for improving the system performance may include: \begin{itemize} \item \textit{\textbf{Perception Accuracy}}: Since it is a cost-effective way to collect roadside training datasets from the SOTA autonomous driving simulators, e.g., CARLA~\cite{dosovitskiy2017carla}, we will improve the detection accuracy by enhancing the model with transferability, i.e., training on simulation and testing on real-world; \item \textit{\textbf{Perception Range}}: The current CMM FOS only involves one LiDAR sensor and thus can only cover a limited area of the whole intersection.
 To extend the perception range of the CMM system, we plan to set up several sensors including both LiDARs and cameras to cover multiple intersections to achieve a corridor-level cooperative perception system; \item \textit{\textbf{Real-time Performance}}: The time consumption can be mainly reduced from the edge-server side, i.e., optimizing the software programming in the tracking and localization parts.
 Besides, upgrading the hardware equipment can also improve the real-time processing speed. \end{itemize}